 Site Physical Characteristics

 Request any available geotechnical information before committing to a site.
 If unavailable, budget for soil borings before finalizing construction budgets.
+Discovering rock three feet down after you’ve signed the lease is an expensive surprise.

 Utility Availability